Introduction to the SA Large Herds Conferences

 Ever since a Large Herds Conference was first mooted for South Africa during the latter part of 1998,there has been a growing interest from farmers and industry alike both here and overseas.
 News spread fast and requests for more information are regularly received from various European countries, North America, South America and several from New Zealand.

-The tenth South African Large Herds conference was extremely successful and brought us speakers such as Dr John Fetrow, Basil Doonan, Dr Jude Capper and Dr John Westwood.
+The eleventh South African Large Herds conference was extremely successful and brought us speakers such as Leon Louw, Basil Doonan, Dr Gerhard van Rensburg and Dr John Westwood, to name just a few.

 The biggest challenge facing the organising committee as always, is to find a big enough venue!
-Last year we did that by booking the Buttress conference hall at Champagne Sports Resort, but soon found ourselves overflowing into the Monk’s Cowl room as well.
-This year we will be back at The Boardwalk in Port Elizabeth.
+Last conference – 2019 – we did that by booking the largest conference hall at The Boardwalk in Port Elizabeth, and even then, we had exhibitions overflowing in the entrance area.
+Next year we will be back at Champagne Sports Resort in the Drakensberg, KZN.

 A Large Herds Conference takes an holistic approach to dairy farming, concentrating on issues peculiar to the large herds operator.

 Topics such as Systems Management, Strategies for change, Sustainability and Resilience, Operations Management, Market Trends, Environmental and Technological Trends, Finance and Taxation, Human Resource Management, Motivation and Lifestyle are addressed.
 These conferences are for progressive dairy farmers serious about their business.
 However, the conferences are not all work – happy hours, cocktail, safaris, gala dinners, virtual farm tours, etc are the order of the day.

 This event gives South Africa a unique opportunity to join a select group in the farming community and also benefit from the most up-to-date information available.
 Delegates from leading dairy farming areas around the world regularly share knowledge and information on techniques and technology that are of enormous benefit to local farmers.